EleniNtz13/Public-Library-Internship-Sparta/weeks-05-06/weeks-05-06-report.md

 - 📱 Responsive layout, usable on mobile devices

-🚀 Ready for internal library use
+🚀 Ready for internal library use!